equivalent/equivalent.github.io/_posts/til/2022-04-28-how-to-use-bootstrap-5-in-rails-7.md

 ### counterarguments

-* "but this way you load a gem and you don't use the JS bit of it"
+> "but this way you load a gem and you don't use the JS bit of it"

 So what?
 Like if there's no single gem in your project you don't use at 100%.
-I love "vanilla Rails" approach and love to avoid 3rd party gems as much as I can but this will save you so much hustle, especially if you are a beginner new to Rails or you are starting a sideproject (there's always time for refactor later if you really need it)
+I love "vanilla Rails" approach and love to avoid 3rd party gems as much as I can but this will save you so much hustle, especially if you are a beginner new to Rails or you are starting a sideproject (there's always a time to refactor if you really need to)

-* "but Sprockets are no longer used"
+> "but Sprockets are no longer used"

 Yes they are.
 There was a period of time with RoR 5.2 & 6.x where webpacker was taking over and developers were ditching Rails asset pipeline but